Electa-Git/Z-tool/README.md

 ## Other features
 - Transfer function scan via the [frequency_sweep_TF](./Source/ztoolacdc/frequency_sweep.py#L1015) function, see the example [here](./Examples/Transfer_function)
 - Change of PSCAD component values for parametric studies, see the example [here](Examples/Parametric_sweep)
-- PSCAD control arguments: clear temporary files, keep PSCAD open, retain certificate, etc.
+- Rational fitting via least-squares optimization with the [mode_estimation](./Source/ztoolacdc/stability.py#L1105) function, see the example [here](./Examples/Transfer_function)
+- Alternative computation of participation factors, e.g. extended PFs via [EVD](./Source/ztoolacdc/stability.py#L665)
+- Singular value (sigmas) computation for the sensitivity and complementary sensitivity functions
 - Exploit the symmetric properties of the system to reduce the scan time (optional)
-- Different computation of participation factors, e.g. extended PFs via [EVD](./Source/ztoolacdc/stability.py#L648)
+- Base conversion for the analysis of systems with different voltage levels
+- PSCAD control arguments: disabling unnecessary outputs, clear temporary files, keep PSCAD open, retain certificate, etc.
-- Allow previous snapshots to be re-used
+- Previous snapshots can be re-used to speed-up simulations
-- Snapshot simulation plots
+- Snapshot simulation plots for a quick look into the initialization run

 ## Citing Z-tool
 If you find the Z-tool useful in your work, we kindly request that you cite the following publications, which you can freely access [here](https://lirias.kuleuven.be/4201452&lang=en) and [here](https://lirias.kuleuven.be/4235609&lang=en).